Alex-Dash/beat-savior-api/README.md

 > This section is still WIP.

 ## Example usage
+This section contains some example projects that you can modify to your liking.

 | Name                                                              | Features      | Difficulty |
 | ---                                                               | ---           |    :---:   |
 | [Basic OBS overlay on song finish](examples/obs_basic_renderer/)  | WebSocket API |    ●●○○○   |

+## Roadmap
+- [x] WebSocket - notification on new song data
+- [ ] REST API - a way to browse the data using GET and POST requests
+- [ ] WebSocket - API for accessing per-note statistics
+- [ ] WebSocket - notification on new session data
+- [ ] WebSocket - notification on new/changed header/settings data